fitzdora/weathertop-release-5/README.md

-Welcome to the Glitch Template
+Weather Top Release Version 5
 ==============================

-A starter project for learning Glitch.

-This is an Express.js project, designed to work well with the Glitch development environment.
-It includes basic express setup, templating, routing, JSON based model and session support.
+This is now the working Webstorm version taking from Glitch at Version 4 Currently in the process of adding Stations and Readings.